 Phase I research is the first step of determining whether a new treatment will be successful for patients.
 Many trials offer hope to patients without other treatment options available to them.
 The Phase I Research Program at Yale Cancer Center evaluates new treatments and new combinations of therapies, many of which have been developed through laboratory research at Yale.
 The support from Closer to Free expands the number of Phase I trials we can make available to our patients, bringing more possible treatment options to cancer patients everywhere.

-The funding from the Closer to Free Ride will help to launch a new Phase I Center, which is scheduled to open in 55 Park Street, adjacent to Smilow Cancer Hospital, in the summer of 2016.
-This devoted space will provide specialized care to patients on Phase I clinical trials with a dedicated team of providers.
+The funding from the Closer to Free Ride helped to launch a new Phase I Center, which opened in 55 Park Street, adjacent to Smilow Cancer Hospital, in September of 2016.
+This devoted space provides specialized care to patients on Phase I clinical trials with a dedicated team of providers.

 The funding from Closer to Free helps to provide genetic counseling support to patients at high risk.The Smilow Cancer Genetics and Prevention Program is composed of an interdisciplinary team that includes geneticists, genetic counselors, physicians, and nurses that work together with the goal of providing cancer risk assessment and working to prevent the development of hereditary cancers.
 Patients considered at risk for a familial or hereditary cancer receive genetic counseling and testing so informed medical decisions can be based on their own personal risk assessment.
 These interventions can have a huge impact on a person’s life by allowing them to better manage their health and reduce their risk of ever developing cancer.